Sorakri/Sorakri.github.io/README.md

 The first thing we need to do is to get ourselves an API key.
 You do this by signing in or registering an account with twitch, then going to the connections tab in account settings. ![Image](settings-connection.png)

-At the bottom of the connections tab, you will find a button to register your application
+At the bottom of the connections tab, you will find a button to register your application.
 ![Image](register.png)

 This will bring up a page for you to register your application at.
 It provides twitch with some information on the intent of your application, and is simple to fill out.
-Once you have registered, their should be a field with an client-id in it.
+Once you have registered, there should be a field with an client-id in it, similar to this one.

 ![Image](cliend-id.png)